DruxAMB/Retro/README.md

 👉 **Authentication**: Authentication using Clerk for email, password, and social logins (Google and GitHub) with a comprehensive profile management system.

-👉 **Visually Appealing Home Page**: A visually appealing home page showcasing the latest threads for an engaging user experience.
+👉 **Visually Appealing Home Page**: A visually appealing home page showcasing the latest retro for an engaging user experience.

-👉 **Create Thread Page**: A dedicated page for users to create threads, fostering community engagement
+👉 **Create Thread Page**: A dedicated page for users to create retro, fostering community engagement

-👉 **Commenting Feature**: A commenting feature to facilitate discussions within threads.
+👉 **Commenting Feature**: A commenting feature to facilitate discussions within retro.

-👉 **Nested Commenting**: Commenting system with nested threads, providing a structured conversation flow.
+👉 **Nested Commenting**: Commenting system with nested retro, providing a structured conversation flow.

 👉 **User Search with Pagination**: A user search feature with pagination for easy exploration and discovery of other users.